wangdi4/llvm/llvm/docs/Intel/CSA/PathfindingBuiltins.rst

    //
    constexpr std::pair<const char *, Intrinsic::ID> intrinsic_table[] = {
      {"builtin_csa_parallel_loop_", Intrinsic::csa_parallel_loop},
-     {"builtin_csa_spmdization_", Intrinsic::csa_spmdization},
+     {"builtin_csa_spmd_", Intrinsic::csa_spmd},
-     {"builtin_csa_spmd_", Intrinsic::csa_spmd}};
+     {"builtin_csa_pipeline_loop_", Intrinsic::csa_pipeline_loop}};

-When it is converting one of the calls from this table, it will automatically translate parameters into forms that are more similar to how parameters are passed in C. This works for integral constants, string constants (though these don't necessarily come out null-terminated, so they may need special handling later on), and possibly floating-point constants though none of our builtins use those.
-Variable inputs are not supported by this translation because they aren't needed by the intrinsics that this pass supports.
+When it is converting one of the calls from this table, it will automatically translate parameters into forms that are more similar to how parameters are passed in C. This works for integral constants and possibly floating-point constants (though none of our builtins use those).
+Variable inputs and string constants are not supported by this translation because they aren't needed by the intrinsics that this pass supports.

 .. _CLIE: CSALoopIntrinsicExpander_
 .. _CSALoopIntrinsicExpander: